10Kanan/10Kanan/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-- 🔭 I’m currently working in <a href="https://phoenix.tech/griffyn/" target="blank">Griffyn Robotech Private Limited</a>
+- 🔭 Transitioning from a mechanical engineer to the world of software development.

-- 🌱 I’m currently Working on Mobile App(React-Native)
+- 🌱 "I'm currently completing my full-stack software development bootcamp at <a href="https://www.techupth.com/" target="blank">TechUp</a>

 - 🤝 I’m available for freelancing.